JabrilMahamud/blogpage-1/README.md

 * created a timeline page

 # CURRENT ISSUES:
-USERS NOT BEING SAVED ON RESTART?
+USERS NOT BEING SAVED ON RESTART-> IT AUTO-LOGS IN SO THIS IS CAUSING THE ISSUE.

 # Next steps:
-* users need to be saved and allow users to log in again after the app is restarted
+* 1 allow people to post pictures and videos
-* allow users to join groups
+* 2 create different types of users
-* create different types of users
+* 3 allow users to join groups
-* create a timeline that can sort posts by different features
+* 4 create a timeline that can sort posts by different features

 # Types of users: